pryrt/nppStuff/CommunityForum/ReadBeforePosting.md

 Please be polite and treat other Community Forum members with respect.

-Despite what your Community account "settings" page may imply, the email notification for the Community does not work, and you will _not_ be emailed when you get replies to your questions.
+_Technical Note_: Despite what your Notepad++ Community account "settings" page may imply, the email notification for the Community does not work, and you will _not_ be emailed when you get replies to your questions.
 You have to come back to the Community to check for answers and other replies.
 Sorry for the inconvenience.